Welcome! Thank you for visiting Eats Korean.

 Hello,

-I'm Sam, the creator behind Eats Korean.
-Born and raised in Korea, living in Korea, Sam is an English name given to me by an Australian friend.
+I'm Sam, the creator of Eats Korean.
+I was born and raised in Korea, and I still live here.
+The name "Sam" was given to me by an Australian friend.

-A decade ago, while majoring in computer science in college and working at an IT company, I developed an interest in cooking and started it as a hobby.
-This curiosity prompted me to learn Korean cooking through culinary school and from my mother, and it has now become my main interest and career.
+About a decade ago, while studying computer science in college and working at an IT company, I developed a passion for cooking, which started as a hobby.
+This curiosity led me to learn Korean cooking, both from culinary school and my mother.
+Over time, it became my main focus and career.

-I find it easy to focus and escape from distracting thoughts when I cook.
-Seeing people enjoy my prepared dishes gives me a sense of achievement and satisfaction.
-These feelings often inspire me to explore new recipes.
-I also enjoy taking photos of my dishes and find pleasure in sharing these pictures on my blog for others to enjoy.
+Cooking helps me concentrate and escape from distractions, and seeing people enjoy the dishes I make gives me a deep sense of achievement and satisfaction.
+These moments inspire me to explore new recipes.
+I also love taking photos of my dishes and sharing them on my blog for others to enjoy.

-I hope the diverse Korean culinary content on Eats Korean will be valuable and helpful to those interested in Korean cuisine and culture.
-If you have any questions about Korean food or Korea, please feel free to leave a comment or contact me through the Contact page on my blog.
-I would be happy to help answer your questions.
+I hope the diverse Korean culinary content on Eats Korean provides valuable insights and inspiration for those interested in Korean food and culture.
+If you have any questions about Korean cuisine or Korea, feel free to leave a comment or reach out through the Contact page on my blog—I'd be happy to help!

 Thank you for joining me on my culinary journey!